jfieberg/Madeira-Workshop/README.md

 The script `packages.R` in the `Organizing-Intro-Documents` subfolder can help you install and/or update the packages required for this workshop.
 Please make sure to run it.

-Once you install the packages needed for the workshop, please either:
+### Download materials for this workshop.

+There are two options here:
+    a.
+You can download the repository from https://github.com/jfieberg/Madeira-Workshop.
+To do so, go to the URL, click on the green `< > Code` button, and select "Download ZIP".
+Then, unzip the files to a known location on your computer.
+    b.
+If you are familiar with working with git and github, you can clone the repository instead.

+### Final test

+Once you have installed the necessary packages and downloaded the course materials, open Rstudio and create a project associated with the directory holding all the workshop files. `File -> New Project`, then select `Existing directory`, find the `Madeira-Workshop` directory` on your computer and click OK.

+Then, either:

-- Open `Test.R` (contained in the `Organizing-Intro-Documents` subfolder).
-Then, in Rstudio, go to the File menu and select File -> Compile Report -> html
+- Open `Test.R` (contained in the `Organizing-Intro-Documents` subfolder), and in Rstudio, go to the File menu and select File -> Compile Report -> html
-- Or, knit/compile `Test.rmd` or `Test.qmd` to create the same html file
+- Or, open  `Test.rmd` or `Test.qmd` instead and compile these documents using markdown/quarto to create the same html file.

 Then, upload the resulting Test.hmtl file to [this google drive - still need to provide link](provide link here!)

 ## Other Resources

 <!---